ConvoStack/convostack/docs/docs/getting-started/quickstart-react-express-playground.md

 - **[Core React Components](../frontend/fe-components):**
   - The Widget: like the one running on [ConvoStack.ai](https://convostack.ai/) and this docs site!
 Customizable via the `CustomStyling` prop.
-  - Embedded Chat: can be embedded on any page of your website.
+  - Embeddable Chat: can be embedded on any page of your website.
 Also customizable via the `CustomEmbedStyling` prop.
 - **[useConvoStack Hook](../frontend/use-convostack-hook)**:
   - The framework provides an exported `useConvoStack` hook that offers functions enabling GraphQL API calls and component state management.